 In my opinion utilities are tough enough to estimate, let alone when you estimate them individually.
 You’ve got people that never set the thermostat below 80 thus they have a consistent power bill, but maybe they love their 30 minute showers leaving them with a higher water bill than others.
 So for simplicity’s sake lets lump them into two groups.

 For water, sewer, power, and trash collection The Villages estimates $248.
 I’d go a little more conservative here and estimate $300-$350 AND add another $100-$200 if you have a pool to cover the costs of running a pool pump.
-Add even more if you have an electric or gas pool heater (see more reviews at poolheaterworld.com).
+Add even more if you have or planning to get an electric or gas pool heater (see more reviews at poolheaterworld.com).

 Basic cable and telephone are estimated at $104 by The Villages.
 Notice anything missing there?
 How about internet?
 Most companies will let you bundle these three services and you may or may not choose to do so.
 Also, others may forgo a landline in lieu of using cell phones exclusively.
 No matter which route you choose, I’d budget between $150 and $250 for phone, cable, and internet.